PrestaShop/prestashop.github.io/content/news/public-oss-demo/2025/live-update-march-2025.md

 tags: [contribute, event, community, live-update]
 ---

-On March 5th, 2025, we hosted another Live Update for the PrestaShop Project where we shared more about PrestaShop 9 Beta 1.
-We also took a sneak peek at what's coming to PrestaShop 9.1 thanks to the special guest from the PrestaShop's Product Team.
+On March 5th, 2025, we hosted another Live Update for the PrestaShop Project where we shared more information about PrestaShop 9 Beta 1.
+We also took a sneak peek at what's coming to PrestaShop 9.1 thanks to a special guest from PrestaShop's product team.

 ![PrestaShop Project Live Update](/assets/images/live-update/liveupdate-banner-linkedin.png)